biocorecrg/vectorQC/README.md

      brew cask install docker

+After Docker is installed, to be able to run the pipeline, you need to launch Docker (e.g., on Mac, clicking on it from the Launchpad; for the first time launch, Docker will ask you to register on its website).

 NextFlow needs both **Java RE** and **Java SE Developer Kit (JDK)** version 1.8 or later (JDK is not automatically updated on MAC; it needs to be manually installed; check its version with "java -version").
 To install NextFlow: